Bylaws of the Green Party of Colorado

 4.5.1.
 Candidates shall embrace the 10 Key Values and shall use these values as a basis for their political decision making.

-Green Party of Colorado or if no local chapter exists in the county, they must be an independent member of the Green Party of Colorado, as defined in section 3.2.1.
+4.5.2.
+The candidate must maintain active membership in a local chapter of the Green Party of Colorado or if no local chapter exists in the county, they must be an independent member of the Green Party of Colorado, as defined in section 3.2.1.
 Candidates seeking the nomination of the Green Party of Colorado for any office shall announce their candidacy by notifying either a state co-chair (for federal or state office) or the chair/co-chair of their local Green group (for county or local office) no later than forty-five days before the nominating convention.
 Greens not affiliated with local chapters shall notify the state co-chairs no later than forty-five days before the convention.
 This provision will not supersede any local Green group requirements that are more stringent.
 They must maintain contact with the Green Party of Colorado.

-consensus or by 30% of the delegates present at a state nominating convention of the Green Party of Colorado in even numbered years.
+4.5.3.
+Potential candidates not a member of a GPCO local chapter, or who are candidates for statewide or national office, must have formal approval either by consensus or by 30% of the delegates present at a state nominating convention of the Green Party of Colorado in even numbered years.
 If two or more candidates obtain 30% or more of the votes cast, the candidates shall submit to a primary, as provided for by state law.